Chart Color Schemes

 Walgett - Lightning Ridge is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Walgett-Lightning Ridge's dwelling structures, as per the latest Census, consisted of 81.1% houses and 18.9% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Non-Metro NSW's 90.0% houses and 10.0% other dwellings.
-The home ownership rate in Walgett-Lightning Ridge was 46.0%, with mortgaged dwellings at 17.1% and rented ones at 37.0%.
+Walgett - Lightning Ridge's dwelling structure, as per the latest Census, consisted of 81.1% houses and 18.9% other dwellings (semi-detached, apartments, 'other' dwellings).
+Non-Metro NSW had 90.0% houses and 10.0% other dwellings.
+Home ownership in Walgett - Lightning Ridge was 46.0%, with mortgaged dwellings at 17.1% and rented ones at 37.0%.
 The median monthly mortgage repayment was $852, lower than Non-Metro NSW's average of $1,000.
 The median weekly rent figure was $179, similar to Non-Metro NSW's $180.
-Nationally, Walgett-Lightning Ridge's mortgage repayments were significantly lower at $852 compared to Australia's average of $1,863, and rents were substantially below the national figure of $375.
+Nationally, Walgett - Lightning Ridge's mortgage repayments were significantly lower at $852 compared to the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing